Hello everyone!

 A vector is a heap-allocated dynamic array that can store values of different types, be indexed, and grow or shrink at runtime.

-You can initialize a vector in three different ways:
+You can initialize a vector in two different ways:

 # An empty vector